mefistotelis/melier/README.md

+﻿MEdium LIstER
-﻿This is a project I worked on at end of primary school and in high school.
+This is a project I worked on at end of primary school and in high school.
 Sharing mostly out of nostalgia.
 Original description:

 The program was written to create catalouge of CDs in form of text files.